JavaScript SDK Reference

 Request: Create order from server

-Set up your server to call the Create Order API.
+Set up your server to call the Create Order APIarrow-up-right.
 The button pressed on the client side determines the payment source sent.
 In the following sample, the payer opted to send their card as a payment source.

 Request: Create order with a card as the payment source